ghostly-frog/ghostly-frog/README.md

-- 👋 Hi, I’m @ghostly-frog
+- Hi, I’m @ghostly-frog
-- 👀 I’m interested in games, music, and art :)
+- I’m interested in games, music, and art :)
-- 🌱 I’m currently learning c# as a beginner
+- I’m currently learning java GUIs and Discord bot development with Java.

 <!---
 ghostly-frog/ghostly-frog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.